gchq/stroom-docs/install-guide/configuration/configuring-stroom.md

           jdbcDriverPassword: "stroompassword1"
 ```

-In a clustered deployment each node should be given a node name that is unique within the cluster.
+In a clustered deployment each node must be given a node name that is unique within the cluster.
+This is used to identify nodes in the Nodes screen.
+It could be the hostname of the node or follow some other naming convetion.

 ```yaml
   node: